falldamagestudio/cloud-symbol-server/admin-api/generated/go-client/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetStoreUploadsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetStoreUploadIdsRequest struct via the builder pattern

 Name | Type | Description  | Notes